Best Graphic Design Books – 10 Best Picks

 Designing Brand Identity by Alina Wheeler

-Designing Brand Identity is the best-selling toolkit for creating, building, and maintaining a strong brand.
-This book offers brand managers, digital marketers, and graphic designers a proven, five-phase process for creating an effective brand identity.
-Enriched with new case studies from world-class brands, this book teaches you how design influences audiences.
+Designing Brand Identity is the bestselling toolkit for creating, building, and maintaining strong brands.
+This book provides brand managers, digital marketers, and graphic designers with a proven five-phase process for developing effective brand identities.
+Enhanced with new case studies from world-class brands, this book demonstrates how design influences audiences.

 Click Here For The Best Price